A Man in heaven

 Third, Jesus’s bodily ascent into heaven assures us of his bodily return to earth.
 As the angels said to the astonished disciples who witnessed Jesus’ ascension: ‘…why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.’
 (Acts 1:11).
 The ascension of Jesus should fill us with expectancy and excitement that Jesus is going to physically return to this earth with healing in his wings, to establish peace and justice.
 (Malachi 4:2).

 Maybe when the disciples worshipped Jesus and rejoiced at his going away in Luke 24:52, it was because they knew that the ‘Man in heaven’ (1 Timothy 2:5) would empathise with them, assure them of salvation, and would return one day to renew all things.

 The ascension of Jesus is too meaningful for it to be the forgotten or neglected celebration.
 Following the ascension the disciples continually praised God (Luke 24:53), and so it is fitting that it forms part of our worship calendar.

 Risen, ascended Lord, you came down to lift us up.
 In all our struggles lift us up; in all our tiredness lift us up.
 Lift us out of death into life to be with you for all eternity.
 For your name’s sake we pray, Amen.

 About the writer:

-Ian Woodley is a Minister in the Edinburgh congregation of Grace Communion International
+Barry Robinson is a Minister in Grace Communion International and Regional Pastor for Southern England.